junxit/us-congress-bills-114/bill.md

 ## § 11.
 Suspension or termination

-- **(a)** *Mandatory suspension or termination* The Secretary shall suspend or terminate an order or a provision of an order if the Secretary finds that an order or provision of an order obstructs or does not tend to effectuate the purpose of this Act, or if the Secretary determines that the order or a provision of an order is not favored by persons voting in a referendum conducted under section 7.
+- **(a)** *Mandatory suspension or termination* The Secretary shall suspend or terminate an order or a provision of an order if the Secretary finds that an order or provision of an order obstructs or does not tend to effectuate the purpose of this Act, or if the Secretary determines that the order or a provision of an order is not favored by a majority of all votes cast in the referendum as provided in section 7(a)(2).
 - **(b)** *Implementation of suspension or termination* If, as a result of a referendum conducted under section 7, the Secretary determines that the order is not approved, the Secretary shall—
   - **(1)** not later than 180 days after making the determination, suspend or terminate, as the case may be, collection of assessments under the order; and
   - **(2)** as soon as practicable, suspend or terminate, as the case may be, activities under the order in an orderly manner.

 ## § 12.
-Confidentiality

-Nothing in this Act shall be construed to require the Board to disclose information or records under section 552 of title 5, United States Code.

-## § 13.
 Amendments to orders

 The provisions of this Act applicable to the order shall be applicable to any amendment to the order, except that section 8 shall not apply to an amendment.

-## § 14.
+## § 13.
 Effect on other laws

 This Act shall not affect or preempt any other Federal or State law authorizing research, education, and promotion relating to concrete masonry products.

-## § 15.
+## § 14.
 Regulations

 The Secretary may issue such regulations as may be necessary to carry out this Act and the power vested in the Secretary under this Act.

-## § 16.
+## § 15.
 Limitation on expenditures for administrative expenses

 Funds appropriated to carry out this Act may not be used for the payment of the expenses or expenditures of the Board in administering the order.

+## § 16.
+Study and report by the Government Accountability Office

+Not later than 5 years and 8 years after the date of enactment of this Act, the Comptroller General of the United States shall prepare a study and submit to Congress and the Secretary a report examining—

+- **(1)** how the Board spends assessments collected;
+- **(2)** the extent to which the Board’s reported activities help achieve its annual objectives;
+- **(3)** any changes in demand for concrete masonry products relative to other building materials;
+- **(4)** any impact of the Board’s activities on the market share of competing products;
+- **(5)** any impact of the Board’s activities on the overall size of the market for building products;
+- **(6)** any impact of the Board’s activities on the total number of concrete masonry related jobs, including manufacturing, sales, and installation;
+- **(7)** any significant effects of the Board’s activities on downstream purchasers of concrete masonry products and real property into which concrete masonry products are incorporated;
+- **(8)** effects on prices of concrete masonry products as a result of the Board’s activities;
+- **(9)** the cost to the federal government of an increase in concrete masonry product prices, if any, as a result of the program established by this Act;
+- **(10)** the extent to which key statutory requirements are met;
+- **(11)** the extent and strength of federal oversight of the program established by this Act;
+- **(12)** the appropriateness of administering the program from within the Office of the Secretary of Commerce and the appropriateness of administering the program from within any division of the Department of Commerce, including whether the Department has the expertise, knowledge, or other capabilities necessary to adequately administer the program; and
+- **(13)** any other topic that the Comptroller General considers appropriate.

+## § 17.
+Study and report by the Department of Commerce

+Not later than 3 years after the date of enactment of this Act, the Secretary shall prepare a study and submit to Congress a report examining the appropriateness and effectiveness of applying the commodity check-off program model (such as those programs established under subchapter II of chapter 101 of title 7, United States Code) to a nonagricultural industry, taking into account the program established by this Act and any other check-off program involving a nonagricultural industry.